 The Tax Reform Act of 1986 established a ceiling on annual issuance of Qualified Private Activity Bonds (PAB's), effective August 15, 1986, at the level of \$250 million for the remainder of 1986 and for 1987, and \$150 million thereafter.
 Effective in calendar year 2001 the PAB cap became subject to annual adjustment and has been increased each year since.
-In calendar year 2018 the cap was approximately \$311.4 million.
+In calendar year 2019 the cap was approximately \$316.7 million.
 The PAB ceiling encompasses qualified mortgage revenue bonds, student loan bonds some of the types of tax-exempt debt issued by AIDEA and AEA, and certain other types of tax-exempt bonds to promote industrial development.

 The responsibility for allocating Alaska's annual ceiling is assigned to the State Bond Committee by State law.
 Allocation carry-forwards expire after three calendar years.
-Table 5.5 summarizes the allocation of the PAB ceiling over the past seven years.
-As of the date of this publication posting, the calendar year 2018 cap has not been allocated.
+Table 5.5 summarizes the allocation of the PAB ceiling over the past nine calendar years.